gurgeous/table_tennis/README.md

 TableManners.new(rows, color_scales: { price: :b, quantity: :r })
 ```

-The scheme names are abbreviations, so `:gyr` is a color scheme that goes from green to yellow to red.
-Here is the full list of supported scales - `%i[g y r b gw yw rw bw rg gr gyr]`.
+The color names are abbreviations, so `:gyr` goes from green to yellow to red.
+Here is the full list of supported color scales - `%i[g y r b gw yw rw bw rg gr gyr]`.
+For clarity this screenshot uses sorted columns, but note that TableManners never does any sorting:

 ![scales](./screenshots/scales.png)

----
+### Tips

 Use **mark** to highlight certain rows.
 Maybe you need to find the droids?
 Or **search** to highlight text.
 I almost always use **row numbers** and **zebra stripes** too.